KiselDaniel/QuickNewsApp/README.md

 # QuickNewsApp

 QuickNews is an Android application that provides the latest news headlines.
-The App follows best Android development practices, it's built with Kotlin and uses modular approach for better testability, scalability and reusability.
+The App follows best Android development practices.
+It's built with Kotlin and uses modular approach for better testability, scalability and reusability.

 ## Features

 - Fetches latest news headlines from a remote API
 - Caches news articles for offline viewing
-- Uses Room for local data persistence
+- Uses Room database for local data persistence
 - Implements MVVM architecture pattern

 ## Technologies Used